 Frankfurt to pinch London’s crown as Europe’s data centre king

-Real estate specialist CBRE recently released research that reveals the amount of data IoT devices are generating is doubling every 40 weeks, which is obviously having a significant impact on data centre activity in Europe.
+Real estate specialist CBRE recently released research that reveals the amount of data IoT devices are generating is doubling every 40 weeks, which is obviously having a significant impact on data center activity in Europe.

 "Society's reliance on digital devices and cloud services - and consequent need for data storage and processing - will only increase as the world gets smarter and more connected,” the report suggests.

-There are a number of reasons for Frankfurt’s meteoric rise, including its attractive location in the heart of both Germany and continental Europe, its base as an international connectivity hub, its abundance of space for data centres to build and expand, and finally, unlike London it isn’t engulfed in political uncertainty.
+There are a number of reasons for Frankfurt’s meteoric rise, including its attractive location in the heart of both Germany and continental Europe, its base as an international connectivity hub, its abundance of space for data centers to build and expand, and finally, unlike London it isn’t engulfed in political uncertainty.

 "Our clients will benefit from an ideal location with excellent connectivity."

 Viderium is looking to expand in Europe for a number of reasons.

 "Europe offers favourable energy costs, as well as the long-term stability provided by a connected European market," explains Viderium CEO Ross Archer.